Book a Tour →

 New Farm Park

-One of Brisbane's most beautiful parks — fig tree canopies, rose gardens, river access, and free BBQ facilities in a genuinely lovely setting.
+One of Brisbane's most beautiful parks — fig tree canopies, rose gardens, river access, and free BBQ facilities.
+The 1km riverside walk to the Powerhouse is a Brisbane ritual for locals.

 What is Brisbane most famous for?

 Brisbane is best known as the gateway to Southeast Queensland's extraordinary region — the Sunshine Coast, Gold Coast, Australia Zoo, and the Glass House Mountains are all within day-trip distance.
-Within the city, South Bank Parklands, GOMA, and the Story Bridge are the most iconic attractions.
-Brisbane also hosted the 2032 Olympic Games and has seen significant cultural and infrastructure development in the years preceding them.
+Within the city, South Bank Parklands, GOMA, Bluey's World at Northshore Pavilion, and the Story Bridge are the most iconic attractions.
+Brisbane will host the 2032 Olympic Games and has seen significant cultural and infrastructure development in recent years, being named one of the world's trendiest travel destinations.

 How many days do I need in Brisbane?

 Two days is enough for the main city attractions.
-Three days adds a day trip to one of the surrounding regions (our most popular choice is Australia Zoo or the Sunshine Coast).
+Three days adds a day trip to one of the surrounding regions (Australia Zoo or the Sunshine Coast are our most popular choices).
 Five days allows you to experience both coasts, the Glass House Mountains, and the city at a relaxed pace.
 For a comprehensive Southeast Queensland experience, 7 days is ideal.
+In 2026 specifically, Bluey's World, GOMA Friday Nights (May–June), and the Rugby League World Cup Grand Final (November) are unmissable additions.

 Is Brisbane worth visiting in its own right?

 Absolutely — and this is a question that used to have a more equivocal answer.
-Brisbane has transformed dramatically in the past decade into a genuinely exciting city with world-class cultural institutions, an extraordinary food scene, and a river precinct that rivals Sydney's.
+Brisbane has transformed dramatically in the past decade into a genuinely exciting city with world-class cultural institutions (GOMA, QPAC with Sting and multiple Broadway musicals in 2026, Queensland Museum), an extraordinary food scene, a river precinct that rivals Sydney's, and Bluey's World — a world-first immersive experience unique to Brisbane.
 Many visitors arrive intending to use Brisbane as a base for day trips and end up wishing they'd allocated more time to the city itself.

-Our guided day tours cover Brisbane's best surrounding destinations — with hotel pickup, expert guides, and small groups of max 14.
-Choose your adventure.
+Our guided day tours cover Brisbane's best surrounding destinations — hotel pickup, expert local guides, and small groups of max 12.
+Choose your adventure for 2026.